 Banks are intruding into agricultural emissions policy, whether we voted for it or not.

-Banks are becoming another enforcement agent to punish farmers for emissions, just when the Government is coming around on the facts about how agricultural emissions are a cycle and different to other industries.
+The banks and the financial system are becoming de facto enforcers of exactly the kind of unworkable emissions regulations that we voted against at the election, just when the Government is coming around on the facts about how agricultural emissions are a cycle and different to other industries.

 Pushed by mandatory disclosure regulations about their lending portfolios’ emissions profiles and then the policies of foreign groups like the Net-Zero Banking Alliance, banks are starting to demand emissions information from farmers, and we hear they’re denying farmers credit to keep their emissions profile down.